 These golf carts are very reliable and are a good value for the money.

 When we first moved to our golf cart community, this was the golf cart make that we purchased - 14 years ago.
 Other than replacing batteries and a tire (and a smashed in headlight) it has caused me no problems.

-I had it painted two years ago, so it runs and looks like new.
+I had it painted several years ago, so it runs and looks like new.
 See for yourself - this is me in my 1987 used Club Car.